ewaldmire/ascender/docs/docsite/rst/administration/secret_handling.rst

 =======================================

-This document describes how climber handles secrets and connections in a secure fashion.
+This document describes how ascender handles secrets and connections in a secure fashion.

 Secret Handling
 ---------------

-climber manages three sets of secrets:
+ascender manages three sets of secrets:

--  user passwords for local climber users
+-  user passwords for local ascender users

--  secrets for climber operational use (database password, message bus password, etc.)
+-  secrets for ascender operational use (database password, message bus password, etc.)

 -  secrets for automation use (SSH keys, cloud credentials, external